-Professor Tracy is Director of the Jamey Aebersold Jazz Studies Program at the University of Louisville School of Music in Louisville, Kentucky, where his responsibilities include teaching saxophone, advising graduate and undergraduate students, and directing the annual Jazz Fest (formerly Jazz Week) which he founded in 1994.
-In addition to his duties at the University, he is a longtime faculty member of the widely renowned Jamey Aebersold Summer Jazz Workshops, where he has served for over thirty-seven years.
+Professor Tracy is Director of the Jamey Aebersold Jazz Studies Program at the University of Louisville School of Music in Louisville, Kentucky, where his responsibilities include teaching saxophone, advising graduate and undergraduate students, and directing the annual Jazz Fest (formerly Jazz Week), which he founded in 1994.
+In addition to his duties at the University, he is a longtime faculty member of the widely renowned Jamey Aebersold Summer Jazz Workshops, where he has served for over forty years.
 Each summer he teaches combo, jazz theory, and saxophone master classes with the world’s leading jazz educators and as camp administrator is responsible for organizing and coordinating all educational programs and activities.
 He also founded the Louisville Jazz Workshop to offer high and middle school students the opportunity to experience improvisation and jazz performance.
 Tracy’s dedication to jazz education has not gone unnoticed.
-He is the recipient of several awards including the 1996 School of Music Alumni Service Award; the 2000 University of Louisville Distinguished Faculty Service Award; and a 1999 Red Apple Award.
-He is also a two-time National Endowment for the Arts Award winner, and is a member of the 2000 Who’s Who in Executives and Professionals and 2005 Who’s Who Among America’s Teachers.
+He is the recipient of several awards including recognition as a 2014 University of Louisville Alumni Fellow, the 2000 University of Louisville Distinguished Faculty Service Award, the 1999 Red Apple Award, and the 1996 School of Music Alumni Service Award.
+He is also a two time National Endowment for the Arts Award winner, and is a member of the 2000 Who’s Who in Executives and Professionals and 2005 Who’s Who Among America’s Teachers.